yusufsjustit/Wealth-of-Nations-Project-using-Excel-and-Tableau/README.md

 ## 🎯 Conclusion

-Through this project, I demonstrated my ability to transform raw data into valuable insights using **Excel** and **Tableau**.
+Through this project, I demonstrated my ability to transform raw data into valuable insights using **Excel** and **Tableau Public**.
 With an emphasis on accessibility, this project highlights my expertise in creating dashboards that are not only insightful but also user-friendly for all audiences, including those with colour blindness.

 ### 🌟 Ready to explore the data?
 Check out my [Tableau Dashboard](https://public.tableau.com/views/WealthofNationsDashboard_16825854613080/Dashboard1?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)